Creamy and rich low carb pots de creme with a spicy ginger kick. It’s an elegant finish to any holiday meal. This post is sponsored by Gourmet Garden.

 You can find Gourmet Garden herb and spice pastes, as well as the lightly dried herbs, in the produce section of most grocery stores.This post is sponsored content but all opinions are my own.

 Creamy and rich low carb pots de creme with a spicy ginger kick.
-It's an elegant finish to any holiday meal.
+An elegant finish to any holiday meal!

 - 1 cup heavy cream